-Network configuration management (NCM) is the process of organizing and maintaining information about all the components of a computer network.
+Network configuration management is the process of organizing and maintaining information about all of the components in a computer network.
 When a network needs repair, modification, expansion or upgrading, the administrator refers to the network configuration management database to determine the best course of action.
-This database contains the locations and network addresses of all hardware devices, as well as information about the programs, versions and updates installed in network computers.
+This database contains the locations and IP address or network address of all hardware devices, as well as information about the default settings, programs, versions and updates installed in network computers.

-Network configuration management tools can be vendor-neutral or vendor-specific.
-Vendor-neutral tools, by far the more common, are designed for networks containing hardware and programs from multiple suppliers.
-Vendor-specific tools usually work only with the products of a single company, and can offer enhanced performance in networks where that vendor dominates.
+Network configuration tools can be vendor-neutral or vendor-specific.
+Vendor-neutral tools are more common and are designed for networks containing hardware and programs from multiple vendors.
+Vendor-specific tools usually work only with the products of a single vendor and can offer enhanced performance in networks where that vendor dominates the market.

-- Streamlining the processes of maintenance, repair, expansion and upgrading.
+- Streamline the processes of maintenance, repair, expansion and upgrading.

-- Ensuring that changes made to a device or system do not adversely affect other devices or systems.
+- Ensure that changes made to a device or system do not adversely affect other devices or systems.

-- Rolling back changes to a previous configuration if results are unsatisfactory.
+- Roll back changes to a previous configuration if system updating or replacement efforts are unsatisfactory.

-- Archiving the details of all network configuration changes.
+- Archive the details of all network configuration changes.